pangolindex/exchange-contracts/contracts/sunshine-staking/README.md

 ## SAR Token

-SAR contract can be wrapped by a non-transferrable token contract.
+SAR contract can be inherited by a non-transferrable token contract.
 The stakers would own this non-transferrable token as a factor of their staked balance and staking duration.
 This opens the gates of a governance scheme similar to “ve” model.